Decoding KKR's Options Activity: What's the Big Picture?

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for KKR's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across KKR's significant trades, within a strike price range of $110.0 to $130.0, over the past month.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in KKR's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to KKR's substantial trades, within a strike price spectrum from $100.0 to $125.0 over the preceding 30 days.

 Significant Options Trades Detected: